Owning a small business or SME (small and medium-sized enterprise) is never easy and it is especially difficult in the economic environment today.

 The Accounts Receivables Aging List is an optional extra.
 It lists the business’s clients and outstanding payments receivable.
 It also lists debts and how long they have been overdue.

-Some of you might ask – what if you (and/or your other directors) have a bad credit history?
-It is possible to get a business loan with bad credit, but the process may be longer and the terms of the loan may be less favourable.
+It is possible to get a business loan with bad credit, but the process may be longer and the terms of the loan less favourable.

 Bigger lenders such as banks have especially stringent eligibility criteria.
 The main reason for this is that they are listed companies with obligations to their investors.
 If they expose themselves to greater financial risk in the form of bad debts, it may harm their share prices.
 As such, banks will summarily reject loan applications from anyone with bad credit.

-However, the loan terms may be more severe – a higher rate of interest, shorter repayment period, increased payment frequency, and higher penalties for missed or late payments may apply.
+However, the loan terms may be more severe — a higher rate of interest, shorter repayment period, increased payment frequency, and higher penalties for missed or late payments may apply.
+The loan principal itself may be smaller to shield the lender from excessive potential bad debts.

 Bad credit is the biggest barrier that many aspiring entrepreneurs face.
 It can stall or completely derail otherwise profitable business ideas.
 Try to always avoid bad credit because it will burden you with these disadvantages:

 All lenders, big and small, are less likely to lend money to someone with bad credit.
-Licensed lenders are slightly more lenient but most banks automatically reject applications from anyone with a poor credit history.
+Licensed lenders are generally more lenient but most banks automatically reject applications from anyone with a poor credit history.

 Lenders are more cautious about extending large sums of money to a borrower with a history of not repaying their loans.
 You could miss out on the capital you need if you have bad credit.